Microsoft Office shared tools

-Microsoft Office shared tools are software components that are (or were) included in all Microsoft Office products.
+Microsoft Office shared tools are software components that are included in all Microsoft Office products.

 Delve

-Office Delve allows Office 365 users to search and manage their emails, meetings, contacts, social networks and documents stored on OneDrive or Sites in Office 365.
-Delve uses machine learning and artificial intelligence In April 2015 Microsoft launched a mobile version of Office Delve in the App Store and Google Play for users with an Office 365 subscription.
+Office Delve allows Microsoft 365 (formerly called Office 365) users to search and manage their emails, meetings, contacts, social networks and documents stored on OneDrive or Sites in Microsoft 365.
+Delve uses machine learning and artificial intelligence.
+In April 2015 Microsoft launched a mobile version of Office Delve in the App Store and Google Play for users with a Microsoft 365 subscription.
+In 2017, Microsoft dropped the Delve app from the Microsoft Store.

 Graph

 Microsoft Graph (originally known as Microsoft Chart) is an OLE application deployed by Microsoft Office programs such as Excel and Access to create charts and graphs.
 The program is available as an OLE application object in Visual Basic.
 Microsoft Graph supports many different types of charts, but its output is dated.
 Office 2003 was the last version to use Microsoft Graph for hosting charts inside Office applications as OLE objects.
-Office 2007, specifically, Excel 2007 includes a new integrated charting engine and the charts are native to the applications.
+Office 2007 – specifically, Excel 2007 – includes a new integrated charting engine, and the charts are native to the applications.
 The new engine supports advanced formatting, including 3D rendering, transparencies, and shadows.
 Chart layouts can also be customized to highlight various trends in the data.
 Microsoft Graph still exists for compatibility reasons, but the entry points are removed.
 This product can be used within other products, and is available in the Object menu in the Insert tab in Office Programs.
 Sold separately in Mac releases.

 The first software sold under the name Microsoft Chart was an attempt from Microsoft to compete with the successful Lotus 1-2-3 by adding a companion to Microsoft Multiplan, the company's spreadsheet in the early 1980s.
 Microsoft Chart shared its box design and two-line menu with Multiplan, and could import Multiplan data.
 The simple graphs (pies, bars, lines) were drawn on the screen in graphics mode (which was not available on entry level computer models), and could not be printed on some dot matrix devices.
 The main drawback of Microsoft's solution at the time was the need to exit Multiplan and then load Chart to compose and draw a graph, because MS-DOS was not a multitasking operating system.
 In the early 1990s, Microsoft Chart was renamed Microsoft Graph.